pixlmaster/EdgeDeviceManagement/README.md

 # EdgeDeviceManagement
-A Edge Device backend service developed using Spring
+A Edge Device backend service developed using Spring boot